mizudrakon/AggregatorCpp/README.md

-# AggregatorCpp
+### Aggregator trouble
-school project for sorting/grouping data
+Old school SQL-like project to be reworked...